mdub/sham_rack/README.markdown

 What's it for, again?
 ---------------------

-Well, you can _test your HTTP client code_, using ShamRack to stub out an external web-service.
-Think of it as [FakeWeb][fakeweb] on steriods.
+Well, it makes it easy to _stubbing out external (HTTP) services_, which is handy in development and testing environments, or when you want to _test your HTTP client code_.

-Or, you can _test your Rack application_ (or Sinatra, or Rails, or Merb) using arbitrary HTTP client libraries, to check interoperability.
-For instance, you could hit a local app using:
+You can also use it to _test your Rack application_ (or Sinatra, or Rails, or Merb) using arbitrary HTTP client libraries, to check interoperability.
+For instance, you could test your app using:

 * [`rest-client`][rest-client]
 * [`httparty`][httparty]
 * [`oauth`][oauth]

+all without having to boot it in a server.

 Installing it
 -------------